-- The Election Code has a very clear organizational structure: - Title -> Chapter -> Subchapter -> Section - Subchapter Organizes smaller topics within a chapter - Subchapter A Appointment of Election Judges - Subchapter B Appointment of Election Clerks - Section- Outlines the rules that govern a specific issue - Section 32.002 Judges for County Elections - Section 32.005 Judges for Elections of Other Political Subdivisions
+- The Election Code has a very clear organizational structure: - Title -> Chapter -> Subchapter -> Section - Subchapter Organizes smaller topics within a chapter - Subchapter A Appointment of Election Judges - Subchapter B Appointment of Election Clerks - Section Outlines the rules that govern a specific issue - Section 32.002 Judges for County Elections - Section 32.005 Judges for Elections of Other Political Subdivisions

+General Tips for Navigating the Election Code
-- The table of contents is your best friend!

-- TITLE 3.
-ELECTION OFFICERS AND OBSERVERS

-- CHAPTER 31.
-OFFICERS TO ADMINISTER ELECTIONS

-■ SUBCHAPTER A. APPOINTMENT OF ELECTION JUDGES
+- The table of contents is your best friend! - TITLE 3.
+ELECTION OFFICERS AND OBSERVERS - 🗉 CHAPTER 31.
+OFFICERS TO ADMINISTER ELECTIONS 🔂 📄 - 🖃 CHAPTER 32.
+ELECTION JUDGES AND CLERKS 🔂 📄 🖻 - SUBCHAPTER A. APPOINTMENT OF ELECTION JUDGES - Sec.

-Sec.
 32.001.
-PRESIDING JUDGE AND ALTERNATE FOR EACH ELECTION PRECINCT
+PRESIDING JUDGE AND ALTERNATE FOR EACH ELECTION PRECINCT - Sec.

-Sec.
 32.002.
-JUDGES FOR COUNTY ELECTION
+JUDGES FOR COUNTY ELECTION - Sec.

-Sec.
 32.003.
-JUDGES FOR CONSOLIDATED COUNTY ELECTION PRECINCTS
+JUDGES FOR CONSOLIDATED COUNTY ELECTION PRECINCTS - Sec.

-Sec.
 32.004.
-JUDGES FOR OTHER ELECTIONS ORDERED BY COUNTY AUTHORITY
+JUDGES FOR OTHER ELECTIONS ORDERED BY COUNTY AUTHORITY - Sec.

-Sec.
 32.005.
-JUDGES FOR ELECTIONS OF OTHER POLITICAL SUBDIVISIONS
+JUDGES FOR ELECTIONS OF OTHER POLITICAL SUBDIVISIONS https://statutes.capitol.texas.gov/?link=EL

-• The Election Code is divided up into specific topics

-Once you know the topic, and know how to navigate the Election Code, you can find the rule for your situation

-You can use the Title -> Chapter -> Subchapter -> Section to start with broad categories and work your way to specific rules

-We will identify specific topics and categories that are frequently useful for county officials
+- The Election Code is divided up into specific topics - Once you know the topic, and know how to navigate the Election Code, you can find the rule for your situation - You can use the Title -> Chapter -> Subchapter -> Section to start with broad categories and work your way to specific rules - We will identify specific topics and categories that are frequently useful for election officials